onflow/service-account/transactions/set-approved-id-list/2025/apr-8/README.md

-# Add Edgevana and Alchemy nodes to the approved list of node
+# Add BlockDaemon and Alchemy nodes to the approved list of node

 > April 8th, 2025